gkappler/CombinedParsers.jl/docs/src/index.md

 ### Example: rational numbers arithmetics
 Parsing is reading and transforming a sequence of characters.
 `CombinedParsers` provides constructors to combine parsers and transform (sub-)parsings arbitrarily with julia syntax.
-Combinator constructors are discussed in the [user guide](man/user.md).
 ```@example session
 using CombinedParsers
 using TextParse